xsPQ/PunyWebStack/README.md

 ## !!!

 Now that I have this repo public:
-For god's sake please don't use this somewhere productive.
+For god's sake please don't use this somewhere (productive).

 ## Features